logo

 “This album [Climate Stories] was created out of concern for my grandchildren’s future,” he says.

 Saturday’s Jam For Jasper was similarly conceived with a lasting legacy in mind.
-Diehl and the event’s marquee partners—Fairmont Banff Springs and the Biosphere Institute of the Bow Valley—will host a panel discussion that focusses on what the Bow Valley can learn from Jasper’s wildfire experience.
-Audeince members will hear from Town of Banff Fire Chief Keri Martens, MLA Sara Elmeligi, and Jasper wildfire refugee Ryan Bray.
+Diehl praised the event’s marquee partners—Fairmont Banff Springs and the Biosphere Institute of the Bow Valley.
+Funds raised from the event will host a workshop discussion in Fall 2025 that focuses on what the Bow Valley can learn from Jasper’s wildfire experience.

-“Jasper has much to teach us and Ryan has an impactful story,” Diehl said
+“Jasper has much to teach us and we want to learn from each other,” Diehl said

 “Adaptation to wildfire is a process that will take decades,” Diehl said.
 “Hopefully this is one of the first steps to make it happen.”